cherilola/MHW01/README.md

 This repository contains code from a lab done in CSC151 at Grinnell College.
+I changed it!